About the Undergraduate Interdisciplinary Studies Major

-Students at Emerson can combine virtually any major with any minor to expand upon their course of study—but for those wishing to pursue an even more specific academic path, there is another option as well.
+At Emerson College, students can combine virtually any major with any minor to expand upon their course of study—but for those wishing to pursue an even more specific academic path, there is another option as well.

-In the Interdisciplinary Studies (IDS) Program, qualified students may design their own major by combining courses from two or more departments, or from a department and the Marlboro Institute for Liberal Arts and Interdisciplinary Studies, around an anchoring concept or theme.
+Emerson’s Interdisciplinary Studies BA/BS program allows you to design your own major by combining courses from two or more departments, or from a department and the Marlboro Institute for Liberal Arts and Interdisciplinary Studies, around an anchoring concept or theme.

-Students can apply to be part of this program after they've begun their studies at Emerson.
-Once they begin designing their own major in the IDS Program, they enlist an advisory team of two faculty members from different departments to provide support and guidance along the way.
+You can apply to be a part of this program after you’ve begun your studies.
+Once you begin designing your own major, you’ll enlist an advisory team of two faculty members from different departments to provide support and guidance along the way.

 - Global Activism and Advocacy